DHTMLX/docs-diagram/docs/api/data_collection/load_method.md

 ### Parameters

-- `url` - (mandatory) the URL of an external file or DataProxy with the URL configured
+- `url` - (required) the URL of an external file or DataProxy with the URL configured
 - `driver` - (optional) DataDriver or type of data ("json", "csv", "xml"), "json" by default

 ### Returns